jason122490/AIdea-2022-fall/README.md

 ```
 ConvNeXt_large_get_pseudo_label.ipynb
 ```
-Output pseudo label will be save in this structure:
+pseudo label will be save in this structure:
 ```
 ├── dataset/pseudo_label/
 │   ├── class1/